macOS Ventura Slow Boot Up? 14 Tips to Speed up Mac

 How to Clear Browser Cache on Mac

 Browser cache could really free up junk files.
-Most of the junk files are stored in the Browser as all the time we are lurking on the browser.
-But clearing browser cache has one downside, it will also remove history and other information for privacy factors.
+Most of the junk files are stored in the Browser as we are always lurking on the browser.
+But clearing the browser cache has one downside: it will also remove history and other information for privacy factors.

 For Safari,

-• Launch Safari > Preferences > Advanced tab > Check the Show Develop menu in menu bar > Go to Develop Menu > Empty Caches.
+• Launch Safari > Preferences > Advanced tab > Check the Show Develop menu in the menu bar > Now, Go to Develop Menu > Empty Caches.
+Read this to Reset Safari to Default on Mac.

 For Chrome,